 Removing agricultural export subsidies – a polarising topic in trade negotiations – is placed as a MoI under the category for ending hunger, achieving food security and adequate nutrition for all, and promoting sustainable agriculture.
 The draft text calls for a reduction in distortions to international trade, including phasing out agricultural export subsidies.
 Reference is made to the WTO 2005 Hong Kong ministerial, where members agreed to the elimination of such trade support, with longer compliance timelines for developing economies.

 Oceans goal intact

 Other forms of subsidies are also addressed as targets within other goals themselves.
-The proposed marine resources and oceans goal includes a target of eliminating subsidies that contribute to overcapacity and overfishing by 2020, and for the first time includes the idea of a standstill under which countries would refrain from introducing new subsidies of this kind.
+The proposed marine resources and oceans goal includes a target of eliminating subsidies that contribute to overcapacity and overfishing by 2020, and for the first time includes the idea of a standstill under which countries would refraining from introducing new subsidies of this kind.
 The target does, however, include language aimed at accounting for the special needs of poor countries and small island developing states (SIDS).